BrunoCodeman/recipes/README.md

 # recipes

-An app made as an excercise of the Flutter Apprentice book
+An app made as an exercise of the Flutter Apprentice book (section one).